Nexis-Network/homepage/content/docs/community/contribution-guide.md

       slug: page-5
 ```

 - The `title` in the sidebar may differ from `title` in the Markdown file.
 For example, your sidebar title might be a shorter version of the title in your Markdown file.
 This lets you write longer, more informative page titles while keeping the sidebar titles short, readable, and easy to scan.
 These titles should remain logically related.
-For example, in our docs we reduce the page title "Use Grafbase Edge Resolvers with Exzo Network" to just "Grafbase" in the sidebar.
+For example, in our docs we reduce the page title "Use Grafbase Edge Resolvers with Nexis Network" to just "Grafbase" in the sidebar.
 - `slug` should always exactly match the page's slug (the last part of the URL after the final backslash "/", in our case the name of the Markdown file).

 ## Markdown frontmatter

-Each Exzo Network documentation Markdown file includes a frontmatter section at the beginning of the file containing file metadata.
+Each Nexis Network documentation Markdown file includes a frontmatter section at the beginning of the file containing file metadata.
 The frontmatter section is distinguished by three dashes, as shown here:

 ```yaml
 ---